-It emphasises the importance and benefits of saying no to several situations that can cause us harm.
-It doesn’t go into the details of how to actually say “no”.
-It includes an interesting 5 year plan for success.
-Focused and constant effort will undoubtedly help you make a living by yourself.
+Emphasizes the importance and benefits of saying ‘no’ to situations that can cause us harm.
+It doesn’t go into the details of how to actually say ‘no’.
+Focus and constant effort will help you make a living by yourself.
+Includes an interesting 5 year plan for success.

 Ask for help even if you feel that you are overexposing yourself, as it’s the most courageous thing you can do.

 We are taught to please more than to take chances.
 Take chances and live a fearless life.